jdromeiro/.NET-Developer-Questions/README.md

 Value types are stored in the stack and hold values directly.
 Reference types contain pointers stored in the stack, which point to memory locations in the heap that hold the real data.

 **6. What are generics?**
-Generics are types containing generic behaviour but that become strongly typed once instantiated, avoiding casting errors to occur at runtime.
+Generics are types containing generic behaviour that become strongly typed once instantiated, avoiding casting errors to occur at runtime.

 **7. What are interfaces?**
 Interfaces are contracts that can include properties, methods and events.
 They provide abstraction to the code and help having code that is maintainable, extensible and testable.